exakat/exakat-docs/Administrator/Configuration.rst

 Reminder of precedences
 #######################

-The exakat engine read directives from three places :
+The exakat engine read directives from six places, with the following precedence :

-1. The command line options
+#.
+The command line options
-2. The .exakat.ini file at the root of the code
+#.
+The .exakat.ini or .exakat.yaml file at the root of the code
+#.
+The environment variables
-3. The config.ini file in the project directory
+#.
+The config.ini file in the project directory
-4. The exakat.ini file in the config directory
+#.
+The exakat.ini file in the config directory
-5. The default values in the code
+#.
+The default values in the code

-The precedence of the directives is the same as the list above : command line options always have highest priority, config.ini files are in second, when command line are not available, and finally, the default values are read in the code.
+The precedence of the directives is the same as the list above.

-Some of the directives are only available in the config.ini files.
+Some of the directives are only available in some specific configuration locations : they may not have usefulness in every places.
+See :ref:`user-option-availability`.

 Common Options
 ###############